SysKitTeam/docs-point/faq/licensing.md

 ## How is Syskit Point licensed?

-The price for Syskit Point is calculated based on the number of licensed Microsoft 365 users in your tenant.
+The price for Syskit Point is calculated based on the number of licensed Microsoft 365 accounts in your tenant.
 Syskit Point does not count any licenses that have FREE in their name when determining price.
 You can choose between available Syskit Point plans according to your needs.
 Check out the [feature comparison](https://www.syskit.com/products/point/pricing/).

 ## Can I try Syskit Point for free?

-You can sign up for a 21-day free trial of our Governance plan.
+You can sign up for a 21-day free trial.
 No credit card is needed for the trial activation.

-## Can I change my edition?
+## Can I change my plan?

-To change the edition, please visit our Subscriptions portal [https://subscriptions.syskit.com/](https://subscriptions.syskit.com/) or [contact us](https://www.syskit.com/company/contact-us).
+To change your subscription plan, please visit our Subscriptions portal [https://subscriptions.syskit.com/](https://subscriptions.syskit.com/) or [contact us](https://www.syskit.com/company/contact-us).

-## What does Syskit consider as a licensed Microsoft 365 user?
+## What does Syskit consider as a licensed Microsoft 365 account?

 Syskit Point licenses are calculated based on your M365 assigned licenses.
 Only unique users and resources will be counted.
 Guest Users only fit into that category if they have a license assigned.
 Licenses that have FREE in their name are not counted when calculating cost.
 [Read more details here](../licensing-activation/licensed-users-count.md).

 ## What will my Syskit Point subscription cost?

-Use our pricing calculator to determine your exact price.
-For more than 5.000 users, contact us for a custom quote to explore our Data Center options.
+Please use our [pricing calculator](https://www.syskit.com/products/point/pricing/) to determine your exact price.

 ## What's the difference between Syskit Point Cloud plan and Data Center plan?